memfault/sdk-nrf/doc/nrf/device_guides/working_with_nrf/nrf52/features.rst

 The :ref:`nrfxlib:mpsl` library provides services for multiprotocol applications.

-Remote Monitoring with Memfault
+Remote Observability for your Embedded Device
 *******************************

+The |NCS| bundles support for remotely monitoring and debugging your fleet.
+This can be leveraged to quickly identify and triage issues in the field and optimize connection quality and battery life for global deployments.
+The collection system has been optimized to work in intermittent connectiviy environments and has extemely low overhead.

-The nRF Connect SDK includes out-of-the-box metrics collected with Memfault for monitoring Bluetooth connectivity such as connection time and Bluetooth thread stack usage on nRF52 Series SiPs.
+The |NCS| includes out-of-the-box metrics collected for monitoring Bluetooth connectivity such as connection time and Bluetooth thread stack usage on nRF52 Series SiPs as well as a GATT profile and example apps for easily sending the data through a mobile phone gatway.
-`Memfault`_ is a cloud-based web application with |NCS| compatibility that monitors devices and allows you to debug issues remotely.
-Memfault integration provides the following features to |NCS|:

-* `Remote debugging <Memfault debugging_>`_ - Memfault issues can be efficiently resolved with automatic detection, alerts, deduplication, and actionable insights sent through the cloud.
-* `Continuous monitoring <Memfault monitoring_>`_ - Monitors device and fleet-level metrics like connectivity and low power state in real-time dashboards and displays prepopulated metrics for your devices.
-  You can access device level data to resolve bugs faster.

-See the :ref:`ug_memfault` page for more information on how to enable Memfault in your |NCS| project with a nRF91 Series SiP.
+Using the |NCS| third party integration with tools like Memfault can be used to visualize this data across your fleet and by device.
+See the :ref:`ug_memfault` page for more information on how to enable Memfault in your |NCS| project with a nRF52 Series.